VeryGoodOpenSource/very_good_cli/doc/very_good_core.md

 Out of the box, on each pull request and push, the CI `formats`, `lints`, and `tests` the code.
 This ensures the code remains consistent and behaves correctly as you add functionality or make changes.
 The project uses [Very Good Analysis][very_good_analysis_link] for a strict set of analysis options used by our team.
 Code coverage is enforced using the [Very Good Coverage GitHub Action][very_good_coverage_link].

+---

+## Updating app icons 📱

+When you create a new project, it has a default launcher icon.
+To customize this icon, you can do it by using the following steps for each platform.

+### Android

+1. Review the [Material Design product icons][material_design_product_icons] guidelines for icon design.

+2. In the `[project]/android/app/src/main/res/` directory, place your icon files in folders named using [configuration qualifiers][android_configuration_qualifiers].
+The default `mipmap-` folders demonstrate the correct naming convention.

+3. In `AndroidManifest.xml`, update the [`application`][android_application_element] tag’s `android:icon` attribute to reference icons from the previous step (for example, `<application android:icon="@mipmap/ic_launcher" ...`).

+4. To verify that the icon has been replaced, run your app and inspect the app icon in the Launcher.

+### iOS

+1. Review the [iOS App Icon guidelines][ios_app_icon_guidelines].

+2. In the Xcode project navigator, select `Assets.xcassets` in the `Runner` folder.
+Update the placeholder icons with your own app icons.

+3. Verify the icon has been replaced by running your app using `flutter run`.

 [firebase_analytics_link]: https://firebase.google.com/products/analytics
 [flutter_install_link]: https://flutter.dev/docs/get-started/install
 [flutter_localizations_link]: https://api.flutter.dev/flutter/flutter_localizations/flutter_localizations-library.html